oaljoundi/CBL-Mariner/docs/index.md

 	apachectl start
 	apachectl stop

-To check that the web server is actually running do:
+To check that the webserver is running do:

 	sudo netstat -anl | grep :80